Imposter Syndrome

 Writing down any mistakes and challenging them might be helpful.
 You can do this by:

-• Make a note of the mistake, including:
+• Making a note of the mistake, including:

 • Reread this and imagine a friend has written this down.
 What would you say to that friend?
 Maybe you would offer: